|

 Canadian

-National #6058, a U-1-e 4-8-2 mountain type.
+National #6058, a U-1-e 4-8-2 Mountain type.
 This locomotive

 pulled the eastbound Pilot Train from Kamloops to Jasper.
 No